U.S. Stocks Tick Higher as Investors Weigh Earnings

 ADVERTISEMENT

-More than 85% of S&P 500 companies have reported third-quarter results as of Wednesday morning, with roughly three-quarters of them beating earnings expectations, according to FactSet.
+Roughly 87% of S&P 500 companies have reported third-quarter results as of Wednesday's market close, with about three-quarters of them beating earnings expectations, according to FactSet.
 Per-share earnings at the firms have grown about 6.4% in the third quarter from the year-earlier period.

 "That's a deceleration from what we've had, but for 2018, I don't think people are backing off what we project," said Jeremy Bryan, a portfolio manager at Gradient Investments.

-Apple hit another milestone Wednesday, becoming the first public U.S. company to ever reach a market value of $900 billion.
-The largest company in the S&P 500 reported its best quarterly growth in two years last week.
-Shares rose 0.7% to an all-time high Wednesday.
+Apple hit another milestone Wednesday, becoming the first public U.S. company to ever reach a market value of $900 billion after the company reported its best quarterly growth in two years last week.
+Shares rose $1.43, or 0.8%, to an all-time high of $176.24 Wednesday.

-Shares of Snap fell 18% after its quarterly results fell short of expectations.
-Its quarterly loss more than tripled, as quarter-over-quarter growth in daily active users of social-media app Snapchat was its slowest since the company started reporting the metric.
+Shares of Snap fell 2.21, or 15%, to 12.91 after its latest results fell short of expectations late Tuesday.
+Its loss more than tripled, as quarter-over-quarter growth in daily active users of social-media app Snapchat was the slowest since the company started reporting the metric.
 Snap disclosed Wednesday that Chinese tech giant Tencent Holdings bought a 12% stake.

-Roku, another high-profile technology firm that went public this year, is scheduled to report earnings for the first time as a public company after the market closes Wednesday.

-Humana shares shed 5.3% after the health insurer said profit fell in its latest quarter, as the firm trimmed its workforce and earnings from its health-care-services business dropped.

 Bank shares continued to lag behind Wednesday, hit by a shrinking gap between short and long-dated bond yields.
 The S&P 500 financial sector fell 0.6%.
 Banks earn money on the difference between what they pay on deposits and what they charge to lend money.